 Environmental Lawyer, Gowling WLG

-Liane frequently acts on cutting-edge environmental issues.
-She represented the Canadian Public Health Association in its intervention in the Greenhouse Gas Pollution Pricing Act constitutional cases before the Courts of Appeal of Ontario, Alberta and Saskatchewan and the Supreme Court of Canada.
-As a Climate Governance Expert with the Canada Climate Law Initiative, she presents to corporate boards and corporate audiences on the duties of directors and officers to address the risks and opportunities of climate change.
+Liane frequently acts on cutting-edge environmental and legal issues, including environmental assessments, species at risk, climate change and constitutional law.
+With her colleagues, she acted for the Canadian Public Health Association in its intervention in the Greenhouse Gas Pollution Pricing Act constitutional cases before the Courts of Appeal of Ontario, Alberta, and Saskatchewan, as well as the Supreme Court of Canada.
+As a member of Gowling’s ESG Advisory Service practice and an expert with the Canada Climate Law Initiative, Liane advises on the risks and opportunities associated with climate change and biodiversity.

-Liane regularly gives lectures to law and urban planning students and was a co-instructor of the 2019 J.D.
-Environmental Law course at Osgoode Hall Law School.
-She writes extensively about developments in environmental law and co-authored A Guide to Canada’s Impact Assessment Act, 2020 Edition.
+Liane is dedicated to teaching, including as co-instructor of the 2019 environmental law course at Osgoode Hall Law School.
+She writes extensively about developments in environmental law, having co-authored A Guide to Canada’s Impact Assessment Act, 2020 Edition and written chapters in A Business Guide to Environmental Law.